Car Accidents Involving Animals

 It mostly depends on the type of animal you hit.
 When you hit a wild animal, there is obviously not an animal owner that can be sued.
 However, if a domestic animal such as a dog, horse, cow, etc. is the cause of your accident, then the animal’s owner may have liability.
 In addition, you may be able to recover from your own insurance company if you have underinsured or uninsured motorist (UIM/UM) coverage.
 Recovery of uninsured or underinsured benefits from your own insurance will depend upon the terms of your insurance agreement.What Should I Do If I Think I Have a Case?

-At the Law Offices of John Day, our award-winning attorneys are experienced in handling these types of cases.
+At The Law Offices of John Day, P.C. our award-winning attorneys are experienced in handling these types of cases.
 For example, we obtained a settlement of more than $600,000.00 in a case where our client was driving at night, crested a hill, and collided with a cow in the roadway.
 If you would like to know whether you have a case, give us a call for a free, no-obligation consultation.
 We handle all accident cases on a contingency basis so we only get paid if we recover money for you and your family.
 For more information on fees and expenses, the litigation process and more, visit our FAQs page or give us a call.
 We have offices conveniently located in Nashville (615-742-4880) or Murfreesboro (615-867-9900).
 And if you are unable to come to us, we will happily come to you.
 You can also reach us toll-free at 866.812.8787.

 - Rear-End Accidents